urban48/JBot/README.md

 JBot
 ----
-Telegram Bot that dose everything!
+Telegram Bot that does everything!

 It's a plug-in powered bot, each plug-in give him a new ability.